All Episodes

 Well, to understand a mandate, you first have to beware of politicians bearing statistics.

-What's even more galling than misleading or using outright false statistics is to watch politicians rail about the expense of health insurance without once acknowledging their own role in jacking up the price.
+And what's even more galling than misleading or using outright false statistics is to watch politicians rail about the expense of health insurance without once acknowledging their own role in jacking up the price.

-State mandates require insurance companies to cover a variety of specialized medical services, usually at the behest of lobbyists, examples of mandates that some states now require to be covered by health insurance in vitro fertilization, marriage therapy, smoking cessation classes, hormone replacement therapy, chiropractor visits, and so on.
+Examples of mandates that some states now require to be covered by health insurance in vitro fertilization, marriage therapy, smoking cessation classes, hormone replacement therapy, chiropractor visits, and so on.

-All of these mandates, and there were only 252 of these 30 years ago, now there are almost 2,000.
+All of these mandates, and there were only 252 of these 30 years ago.

 And each new mandate raises the cost to the insurance company.

-If you're going to force them to cover marriage therapy, or alcohol and drug abuse, if you're going to force them to cover that, what do you think is going to happen to the premiums?
+If you're going to force them to cover marriage therapy or alcohol and drug abuse, if you're going to force them to cover that, what do you think is going to happen to the premiums?

 They have to go up.

-All of these mandates make it and these are just the tip of the iceberg.
+All of these mandates make it, and these are just the tip of the iceberg.

 Once they get this mandate, this whole program under their belt in Washington, they're going to be mandating everything, and they're going to be covering it, and we're going to be paying for it.

-So the mandates make it impossible here for companies to offer cheap, no-frills, high deductible plans for the young and the healthy.
+So the mandates make it impossible here for companies to offer cheap, no-frills, high-deductible plans for the young and the healthy.

-When 20% of the population is responsible for 80% of the health care costs, what that tells us is that we ought to offer insurance plans to the young that basically handle their catastrophes, potential catastrophes and emergencies.
+When 20% of the population is responsible for 80% of the health care cost, what that tells us is that we ought to offer insurance plans to the young that basically handle their catastrophes, potential catastrophes and emergencies.

-But not everyday walks of life matters like marriage therapy or just a standard checkup visit or what have you.
+But not everyday walks of life matters, like marriage therapy or just a standard checkup visit or what have you.

 But we do.

-These people that are not putting much strain on the health care system ought to be able to buy insurance policies that don't cost very much money at all.
+These people that are not putting much strain on the healthcare system ought to be able to buy insurance policies that don't cost very much money at all.

 But there's no availability of those kinds of policies because of all the mandates from the states that insurance companies have to cover.

-And by the way, the insurance companies don't mind, because guess who's paying for the insurance in a lot of cases?
+And by the way, the insurance companies don't mind because guess who's paying for the insurance in a lot of cases?

 Employers?

-The government.
+The government?

-Uh the moment the government got involved in this something like 40 years ago.
+I tell you, this whole system went south the moment the government got involved in this something like 40 years ago.

 Because when the consumer, when the patient no longer was responsible for the bill, that was the end of it.